BrandonMFong/xPro/README.md

 *Following is a discription of the repository's folder's purposes*

-* bin: Contains log files and other misc files
+* bin: Log files and other misc files
-* Classes: Repository's Core Functions
+* Classes: Class Definitions
-* Config: Contains User configuration
+* Config: User configuration
-    * Config files describes the environement the user is on.
-Essentially should have one config for every computer
-* Functions: Repository's Core Functions
+* Functions: Powershell Scripts
-* Modules: Contains essential functions for core scripts
+* Modules: Essential functions for core scripts
-* Schema: Schema for xml files
+* Schema: Schema for XML files
 * SQLQueries: Example queries for required database tables
 * StartScripts: User scripts at profile load
-    * Also can contain modules for personal functions

 ## Developed With